Walt Disney World: Golf courses

 Disney's property includes four golf courses open to the general public.
-The 18-hole golf courses are Disney's Palm (4.5 stars), Disney's Magnolia (4 stars), and Disney's Lake Buena Vista (4 stars).
-There is also a nine-hole walking course called Disney's Oak Trail, that features junior tees for younger golfers and a Footgolf course.
+The 18-hole golf courses are Disney's Palm, Disney's Magnolia, and Disney's Lake Buena Vista.
+There is also a nine-hole walking course called Disney's Oak Trail, that features junior tees for younger golfers and a footgolf course.
 Palm, Magnolia, and Oak Trail are connected and share one entrance near Shades of Green in the Magic Kingdom Resort Area, while the Lake Buena Vista course is located in the Disney Springs Resort Area.
 Although owned by the company, the Walt Disney World golf courses are operated by a third-party, Arnold Palmer Golf Management.
 The Magnolia and Palm courses played home to the PGA Tour's Walt Disney World Golf Classic from 1971 to 2012.

 Additionally there is a fifth course, the Tranquilo Golf Course, located at the Four Seasons Resort on Disney property.
 The course is open only to guests staying at Four Seasons.